-TFCU can provide you with tools you need to manage your money and improve your quality of life.
+Whether you’re trying to get out of debt, saving for your child’s future or planning for retirement, TFCU’s Financial Empowerment workshops can provide you with the tools you need to make informed financial decisions.
 And for employers, this type of education can improve the company’s bottom line as well.
 Studies show that people who have a good hold on their personal finances exhibit better stability, morale, loyalty and productivity.

-Core 4: Making the Most of Your Money – Identify goals, learn how to design realistic spending and savings plans, and different options available for getting out of debt.
+Identify goals, learn how to design realistic spending and savings plans, and discover some options available for getting out of debt.
 (This workshop is one of the four elements of the Core 4 financial education program.)

-Identity Theft – Security breaches and scams are ever-growing and will continue as technology advances.
+Security breaches and scams are evergrowing and will continue as technology advances.
 Protect yourself by learning common identity theft practices, tools for preventing identity theft and specific steps for victims of these kinds of crimes to take in order to minimize damage.

-Car Buying – Many decisions go into purchasing a car.
-New vs. used.
-Buy vs. lease.
-Zero percent financing vs. rebate.
+Many decisions go into purchasing a car.
+Should you buy new or used?
+Should you buy or lease?
+Is zero percent financing or taking the rebate better?
 Learn how to make the best car shopping and financing decisions based on your particular financial situation, credit rating and goals.

-Plastic Surgery: Get Out of Credit Card Debt – Most consumers use credit regularly – in some cases, perhaps too regularly.
+Most consumers use credit regularly – in some cases, perhaps too regularly.
 While credit can be a great financial tool, if it is used unwisely, it can be disastrous.
-Examine the wisest uses of credit, warning signs of credit trouble, and the options available for getting out of debt and reconstructing existing credit to its greatest advantage.
+Examine the wisest uses of credit, warning signs of credit trouble and the options available for getting out of debt and reconstructing existing credit to its greatest advantage.

-Money Smart Resolutions – The beginning of the year is a great time to set smart financial goals.
-This work- shop encourages the measurement of net worth, emergency savings, consumer debt, and 401K contributions as a bench-mark, so realistic goals can be set and progress in these areas measured throughout the year.
+The beginning of the year is a great time to set smart financial goals.
+This workshop shows you how to use your net worth, emergency savings, consumer debt and 401K contributions as a benchmark, so you can set realistic goals and measure your progress in these areas throughout the year.

-Personal Finance for College Students – The earlier you make a financial plan, the better your future will be.
-Young adults will learn how to obtain and use credit wisely, create a positive credit history and score, develop a budget, track spending, know their student loan repayment options, and save effectively for common upcoming expenses.
+The earlier you make a financial plan, the better your future will be.
+Young adults will learn how to obtain and use credit wisely, create a positive credit history and score, develop a budget, track spending, understand their student loan repayment options and save effectively for common upcoming expenses.